DomeDAO/dome-contracts/README.md

 ```
 npm run verifyProtocol:<network>
 ```

 ##

 We also support recent deployment verification, which reads deployment metadata and uses that data for verification without any additional configuration:

 Using our predefined networks (mainnet, goerli, polygon, mumbai) which are listed in `package.json`

 ```
 npm run verifyLatestProtocol:<network>
 ```

-Or for you custom ones listed in `hardhat.config.js`
+Or for your custom ones listed in `hardhat.config.js`

 ```
-npm run verifyLatestProtocol --network <network>
+npm run verifyLatestProtocol -- --network <network>
 ```

 ### Verifying the Dome